richburroughs/puppetdb_ignite/dp-text.md

 ---
 ---

-Here's another useful query.
-If you're not familiar with Puppet, the standard practice is to give each node a "role", like "web" or "db".
+The standard practice in puppet is to give each node a "role", like "web" or "db".
 Here's a simple query that returns every node in your infrastructure along with the role assigned to it.

 ---